ironmeld/builder-hex0/README.md

 * Only one argument is parsed for processes launched by the internal shell
 * A process launched by the internalshell cannot start with 's' or 'h'
-* Process arguments can only be 255 bytes long + 1 terminating zero byte
+* Each process argument can only be 255 bytes long + 1 terminating zero byte
 * Only one child can be forked at a time.
 * The maximum depth of nested fork/execve is 6 total processes (which does not include the internalshell)
 * When a parent spawns a child, (only) an 8MB snapshot of the parent process is set aside